PierreGode/PasswordGenerator/README.md

-# PasswordGenerator 2024 package builder
+# PasswordGenerator 2024 package builder.

 This build generates an artifact and 2 exe files. one lighter Windows app with random password generation, and one with 20 sec load time due to loading of transformes LLM.